scalekit-inc/docs-staging/src/pages/apis/index.md

 <div className="row section">
     <div className="col col--6">
       Scalekit API uses [OAuth2 Client Credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials) based authentication.
 You can view and manage the necessary information from your `API Config` section in the Scalekit Dashboard.

       You will need the following information to authenticate with Scalekit APIs

       - Client ID
       - Client Secret
       - Environment URL

-You can obtain a secure token by making `POST` call to the `https://{ENV_URL}/oauth/token` endpoint and sending client_id and client_secret as part of the request body.
+      You can obtain a secure token by making <SimpleCode>POST</SimpleCode> call to the `https://<ENV_URL>/oauth/token` endpoint and sending <SimpleCode>client_id</SimpleCode> and <SimpleCode>client_secret</SimpleCode> as part of the request body.

 </div>
 <div className="col col--6">